Let’s start with a few facts about Bitcoin

 Makes you think.
 I remember doubting Bitcoin at some points in the past few years, but this list has me convinced it’s here to stay:

-- Bitcoin knows no discrimination.
+- Bitcoin knows no discrimination or restrictions.

 - Bitcoin is 100% tamper-proof.
 You can not fake or fraude a Bitcoin transaction.